-The Town of Oakville is authorized by the Alcohol and Gaming Commission of Ontario (AGCO) to provide lottery and gaming licensing to ensure that the legal requirements, including terms and conditions to the licences, are complied with by lottery licensees and any gaming suppliers used by the charities.
+The Alcohol and Gaming Commission of Ontario (AGCO) authorizes the Town of Oakville to provide local businesses with lottery and gaming licenses.
+The Town ensures all legal requirements, including terms and conditions to the licenses, are met by lottery licensees and any gaming supplies used by charities.
 The Criminal Code of Canada defines what types of gaming activities are illegal in Canada, and the provinces are assigned responsibility to operate, license and regulate legal forms of gaming.

 In order to own or operate a bingo hall in Ontario, you must be registered by the AGCO.
 Visit the AGCO website for more information.